Aspen-Language/aspenBook/README.md

 # Aspen Book

-This book is designed to introduce you to Functional Programming through Aspen.
+This book has two purposes.

+- Introduce new programmers to Functional Programming.
+- Serve as a reference for programming in Aspen.